Zwinger PalaceCurrently Closed

 - Ticket Price: 12 EUR

-- Tags: Art Museum, Art Gallery, Museum, Military Museum, Garden, Estate, Educational Site, Walking Area, Historical Site, Palace, Statue, Architecture , Fountain, Picnic Spot
+- Tags: Art Museums, Art Gallery, Museums, Military Museums, Garden, Estate, Educational Site, Walking Area, Historical Site, Palace, Statue, Architecture , Fountain, Picnic Spot

 The Zwinger is a Baroque styled beauty that looks like it belongs in a gothic fairy tale.
 This stunning palace is one of Dresden’s most famous landmarks.
 Its name refers to its previous location between olden time city fortifications, as it used to be in front of a defensive wall that was built around the city.
 The courtyard of the Zwinger were actually used as an orangery and garden and today, it functions as a museum complex, home to the Old Masters Picture Gallery amongst other famous exhibits.
 Because of its beauty and the exhibitions it contains, this palace is one of the most popular tourist sites in Dresden.
 With its pavilions and galleries, stunning sculptured gate and fountains and the beautiful gardens in the inner court yard, it’s no wonder visitors are drawn to this testament to old-time party place of the German nobility.